 Melanbey is one of the many names that the Normans brought with them when they conquered England in 1066.
 The name Melanbey came from the Old Norman personal name Melmor.
 The name Mellanby was also the name of several places in Cumberland and the North Riding of Yorkshire.
 The family name Melanbey was brought to England after the Norman Conquest, when William the Conqueror gave his friends and relatives most of the land formerly owned by Anglo-Saxon aristocrats.

 Early Origins of the Melanbey family

-Another 53 words (4 lines of text) covering the years 1316 and 1412 are included under the topic Early Melanbey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Melanbey research.
+Another 27 words (2 lines of text) covering the years 1316 and 1412 are included under the topic Early Melanbey History in all our PDF Extended History products and printed products wherever possible.

 Melanbey Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Melanbey are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Melanbey include Mellanby, Mellanbie, Mellsanby, Melsanby, Melanbie, Melanby, Mellerby, Melerby, Melanbie, Melmerbie, Mellmerby, Mellmerby, Mellmerbie, Mallansby, Malansbie, Mallansbie, Malansby, Melmerby, Mellenbie, Mellenby, Melenby, Melenbie, Mallenbray, Malenbray, Melanbray, Melanbry, Malenbry, Melsanby and many more.